-On-net/off-net status with EMS
+On-/off-fabric status with EMS

-Endpoints must connect FortiClient Telemetry to EMS for FortiClient to use an on-net, off-net, or offline status.
+Endpoints must connect FortiClient Telemetry to EMS for FortiClient to use an on-fabric, off-fabric, or offline status.

-When FortiClient connects Telemetry to EMS, FortiClient determines whether the endpoint has an on-net or off-net status.
+When FortiClient connects Telemetry to EMS, FortiClient determines whether the endpoint has an on- or off-fabric status.
+See On-fabric Detection Rules.